 So how did a decades-long friendship get its start?
 When Kliger first arrived in Philadelphia, she took to building connections from the start—first befriending her roommate Selcan Kaynak, who connected her with another student Nese Gundogan, who then connected her with Jayant Goyle, who was pursuing his MBA from the Fox School, and so on.

 As the web of friends grew, so did their appreciation for the little things that friendships generate.
 Gundogan, an alumna of the School of Sport, Tourism and Hospitality Management, who currently serves as the Secretary General of the Turkish Olympic Committee, says about their group, “As the Turkish proverb goes, ‘For love-united hearts, a hayloft is a promenade.’”

-While the group of friends met throughout the years for their fair share of celebrations and held late-night phone calls across different time zones, the ultimate “promenade” came about in Tuscany when Goyle and his partner offered to sponsor a trip for the group to a scenic Tuscan village.
+While the group of friends met throughout the years for their fair share of celebrations and held late-night phone calls across different time zones, the ultimate “promenade” came about in Tuscany when Goyle and his partner offered to sponsor a trip for the group to a scenic Tuscan village for the summer of 2019.
 They planned the trip 365 days in advance, and as the days grew nearer, so did Kliger’s excitement and gratitude.
 “Regardless of how my days would go, at any moment I could visualize the trip in my mind and spontaneously bring a smile to my face,” she reveals.

 Once in Tuscany, the friends explored the breathtaking scenery, ate decadent Italian dishes and watched the sunset at the end of every day.
 During one of Kliger’s favorite moments, she spoke of gathering together in the kitchen over a traditional Turkish breakfast dish.
 The friends shared memories from the past three decades at a large table with fresh-cut flowers from the villa as the centerpiece.